 3. You’re clearly beating around the bush with your prices

-If you don’t put any prices on your website, of course the first questions people are going to ask is going to relate to price.
+If you don’t put any prices on your website, of course, the first questions people are going to ask is going to relate to price.
 They want to make sure you fall within their budget before going any further, that makes sense.
+No one wants to go through the effort of having a conversation with you only to find that you’re way outside of their budget.
+That can be embarrassing and frustrating.
+It’s fun for NO ONE.
 A lot of people won’t even bother to get in touch so you’re actually losing a lot of potential clients by omitting your prices.

 4. You’re attracting the wrong people